 We have carried out our task according the guidelines of the International Standard on Assurance Engagements Other than Audits or Reviews of Historical Financial Information (ISAE 3000) issued by the International Auditing and Assurance Standard Board (IAASB) of the International Federation of Accountants (IFAC).
 Our review has consisted in an enquiring process to different units and management areas of LATAM, which have been involved in the developing process of the report, as well as in the application of analytic procedures and checking tests, which are described in the following items:

-- Meeting with the Manager of Sustainability, Miss Alejandra Cueto. - Meeting with the entire team which has led the materiality process. - Analysis of the adaptation of the 2017 Sustainability Report's contents to the GRI Standards: Core option, and the review of the indicators included in the report in order to verify that they are aligned with the established protocols in the standard.
+- Meeting with Ms. Alejandra Cueto, Sustainability Analyst. - Analysis of the adaptation of the 2017 Sustainability Report's contents to the GRI Standards: Core option, and the review of the indicators included in the report in order to verify that they are aligned with the established protocols in the standard.
 We also check whether the character of not applicable or not material indicators is justified. - Verification, through checking tests of quantitative and qualitative information according to the GRI Standards indicators included in the 2017 report, and its adequate gathering from the data provided by LATAM information sources.